BestTimesToVisit.com Logo

 nature

-Embark on the iconic Going-to-the-Sun Road before dawn to witness the jagged peaks of Glacier National Park ignite with the first rays of sunlight.
+Embark on a journey along the iconic Going-to-the-Sun Road just as the sun begins to paint the jagged peaks with hues of orange and pink.
 Pull over at Logan Pass for unparalleled views of glacial valleys and alpine meadows, keeping an eye out for mountain goats and bighorn sheep grazing nearby.
+Consider a guided tour for deeper insights into the park's geology and wildlife.

 Best time: July-September